 The specific indicators within the benchmarking system have to indicate performance levels, which is why they require the establishment of objectives or thresholds (indicator target value or indicator reference value) in order to put the results into context and show whether performance (operations) is on track or not.
 However, it is only after the establishment of the functional benchmarking system (a few years of data collection, then analysis and comparison of annual data, indexation, clustering) that it will be possible to define the target or reference values of performance.
-Therefore, the Draft Regulation (from Chapter 3.8.1) authorizes the Council for Water Services to define the indicator reference values (thresholds)14 after the establishment of the benchmarking system, except where the MESD is responsible for their definition for the purpose of the Regulation on special conditions to perform water service activities.
+Therefore, the Regulation on evaluation of PWSPs' operational efficiency (from Chapter 3.8.2) authorizes the Council for Water Services to define the indicator reference values (thresholds)15 after the establishment of the benchmarking system.